Sallust: Manuscripts

 Several manuscripts of his works survived due to his popularity in antiquity and the Middle Ages.
 Manuscripts of his writings are usually divided into two groups: mutili (mutilated) and integri (whole; undamaged).
 The classification is based on the existence of the lacuna (gap) between 103.2 and 112.3 of the Jugurthine War.
 The lacuna exists in the mutili scrolls, while integri manuscripts have the text there.
 The most ancient scrolls which survive are the Codex Parisinus 16024 and Codex Parisinus 16025, known as "P" and "A" respectively.
-They were created in the ninth century, and both belong to the mutili group.
+They were created in the 9th century, and both belong to the mutili group.
 Both these scrolls include only Catiline and Jugurtha, while some other mutili manuscripts also include Invective and Cicero's response.
-The oldest integri scrolls were created in the eleventh century AD.
+The oldest integri scrolls were created in the 11th century AD.
 The probability that all these scrolls came from one or more ancient manuscripts is debated.

-There is also a unique scroll Codex Vaticanus 3864, known as "V".
+There is a unique scroll Codex Vaticanus 3864, known as "V".
 It includes only speeches and letters from Catiline, Jugurtha and Histories.
 The creator of this manuscript changed the original word order and replaced archaisms with more familiar words.
 The "V" scroll also includes two anonymous letters to Caesar probably from Sallust, but their authenticity is debated.
 Several fragments of Sallust's works survived in papyri of the second to fourth centuries AD.
 Many ancient authors cited Sallust, and sometimes their citations of Histories are the only source for reconstruction of this work.
 But the significance of these citations for the reconstruction is uncertain; because occasionally the authors cited Sallust from memory, some distortions were possible.